detule/odbc-cli/README.md

 - **Multi DBMS support**:  In addition to supporting connections to multiple DBMS, with **odbc-cli** you can connect to, and query multiple databases in the same session.
 - **An integrated object browser**: Navigate between connections and objects within a database.
 - **Small footprint and excellent performance**: One of the main motivations is to reduce both the on-disk, as well as in-memory footprint of the [existing Microsoft SQL Server client](https://github.com/dbcli/mssql-cli/), while at the same time improve query execution, and time spent retrieving results.
+- **Out-of-database auto-completion**: Mostly relevant to SQL Server users, but auto-completion is "aware" of schema and table structure outside of the currently connected catalog / database.

 ![odbc-cli objectbrowser](https://github.com/detule/odbcli-screenshots/raw/master/odbcli-basic.gif)